denten-books/plain-text/3-chapter.md

 from the reader and deep into the bowels of the machine.
-The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user [@miller_iso_1981, 285] to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988; @ncs_open_1981].[^ln3-layers] These protocols further envelop a document already thickly stratified by the
+The Open Systems Interconnection (OSI) reference model of communication[^ln3-osi] describes no less than seven layers: from the Application Layer, concerned with the semantics of application ("all services directly comprehensible to the user) [@miller_iso_1981, 285]; to the Physical Layer, providing the "mechanical, electrical, functional, and procedural characteristics" of communication [@day_revised_1995; @ncs_national_1988; @ncs_open_1981].[^ln3-layers] These protocols further envelop a document already thickly stratified by the